 Places To Visit in Armenia

-But the country does have a sombre history: a genocide in 1915-1917 where 1.5 million people were murdered, an earthquake in 1988 which killed 25,000 people, and a war with Azerbaijan which is still ongoing today.
+The country has a sombre history: a genocide in 1915-1917 where 1.5 million people were murdered, an earthquake in 1988 which killed 25,000 people, and a war with Azerbaijan which is still ongoing today.
 It also formed part of the former Soviet Union.

 Today it is a country that is taking strides to redefine itself from its Soviet Union past.
 Disused Soviet Factories still dominate some of the country’s landscapes but it makes this Asian country a fascinating destination to visit.

 Armenia’s claim to fame (in addition to the Kardashian family originating from here), is that it was the first Christian nation in the world.
 As the first country, if a country knows how to build churches and monasteries it’s definitely Armenia.
 It also has one of the oldest alphabets, and you can see the giant stone letters for the Alphabet Monument which sits on a hillside in Artashavan.

 Why visit Armenia?
 To see Medieval monasteries, gorges, mountains and learn more about its cultural roots.